TN Guv returns govt bill seeking NEET exemption for state; says its against interest of rural students | Politics

 Meanwhile, Pattali Makkal Katchi (PMK) MP Anbumani Ramadoss called for an urgent sitting of the state Assembly to once again adopt a bill against NEET and send it to the Governor.

-CPI State Secreatry R Mutharasan also hit out at the governor's decision, and said it was against the feelings of the people of the state.
+CPI State Secretary R Mutharasan also hit out at the governor's decision, and said it was against the feelings of the people of the state.

 NEET has been inimical to the interests of the students of Tamil Nadu ever since it was introduced, he said in a statement.